Real-Time Personalization: Use Case

 Do you want to improve item-item similarity (say, for product recommendation)?
 No problem.
 Cluster products together based on their position in the latent space.
 Cold start problem for a new pair of sneakers?
 No problem.
 As a first guess, take the centroid of vectors from the same category (e.g., all other sneakers).

 The case we want to present is slightly more complex.
 Consider Audrey’s session again:

-Assuming we have product vectors available in real time, how can we personalize the search results for “shoes”?
+Assuming we have real time marketing setup along with available product vectors, how can we personalize the search results for “shoes”?
 The answer is straightforward:

 - We create a “session vector” representing the user intent.
 To do that, we average the vectors for all the products in the session.

 - We employ a retrieve and re-rank strategy (as is typical in the industry).
 To do that, we first retrieve the top-k items according to our retrieval strategy and then re-rank them based on how similar they are to the session vector we just calculated.

 [NERD NOTE: In the shared notebook we wanted to show how to put together the end-to-end use case with “realistic” tools.
 We picked Coveo and Elastic as inverted indexes and Redis to store/retrieve vectors, but obviously other setups are possible.]